5 Fun Tips for a Simple Christmas Focused on Christ

 Here are five tips on how to celebrate Christmas with friends and family to enjoy a simple Christmas that honors the birth of Christ:

-When our children got older, we let them take turns reading from the Bible and performing their version of the story.
+When our children got older, we let them take turns reading from the Bible and performing their own version of the story.

-Once our children hit the teenage years, we pried phones away and made them sit and act interested even though they had heard the story many times before!
+Once our children hit the teenage years, we pried phones away and made them sit and act interested, even though they had heard the story many times before!

 My friend Ann says her family does not open one gift until the cinnamon rolls are in the oven and the story of Jesus’ birth is read from the Bible.

-Now that our kids are older, we either bake or buy a treat but still acknowledge that Jesus’ birth is a big deal.
+Now that our kids are older, we either bake or buy a treat, but still acknowledge that Jesus’ birth is a big deal.

 A birthday party for Jesus continues to remind us why we celebrate the holidays and keeps the focus on a simple Christmas.